What we learned from Bellevue East's win over Lincoln Northeast

 The Rockets started to click as Landon Hoff took over QB duties for Jacian Brown, marching 77 yards down the field and capped off with a 16-yard pass to Levi Sherman for a score before half.

 The second half was all Bellevue East as Chandler guided three more scoring drives.
-A successful onside kick and an interception helped the Chieftains build an insurmountable lead.
+A successful onside kick, an interception and an Evan Gann score helped the Chieftains build an insurmountable lead.

+Despite the running clock down the stretch, Northeast took its chances to make some plays.
+Dupree Pleasant, a lengthy offensive weapon at 6-foot-4, hauled in a 50-yard pass and showed off his speed as he scored late in the fourth.
+The Rockets defense forced a fumble with under two minutes to play and ran out the remaining time.

 Colton's takes